File System

 Test your file system code

 We provide a testing framework for your file system code in this repo.
-Specifically, you can replace the file0.c in this repo with your code and follow the instructions in the README.
-To write a test, you write a trace file similar to the trace.txt in this repo:
+Specifically, you can replace the file0.c in the repo with your code, and follow the instructions in the README.
+To write a test case, you write a trace file similar to the trace.txt in this repo.

 W:0:0:123456789